 Economic and business growth in the era of globalization requires every business actor to achieve maximum profit.
+The era of globalization has always been characterized by rapid changes in overall economic conditions, which have led to the emergence of a number of demands in response to the changes that have occurred (Safrizal, et al., 2020).
+Along with the increasingly sharp competition due to rapid technological changes and a drastic environment in every aspect of human life, every organization needs competent human resources in order to provide excellent and valuable services (Faidal, & Anshori, 2011).
 For this reason, a company must be able to compete in economic development and be more careful in considering every opportunity that brings more profit.
 Cost calculation is very important for every business.
 In industrial manufacturing companies that use fixed assets as a means of production, the costs that arise from day to day will increase, including the cost of equipment maintenance, fuel, and engine replacement on equipment that has exceeded its useful life or replacement of new equipment.
 This can increase production and the machines used remain in perfect condition to be able to produce very high quality products.
 This can affect the company's revenue, so every company must have a strategy to minimize losses.
+Strategies in marketing have a strategic role in the success of products in reaching consumers (Fathor, & Fatmariyah, 2023).

 Companies often set goals to increase profits in order to maintain their existence and develop their business.
+In addition, the company must guarantee quality for sustainability (Wildan, M. A., 2020).
 By using the costing method, we can measure the amount of revenue that will be achieved if the company chooses an alternative choice which choice can generate large profits for the company.
 In this case, the company faces many decisions.
 The role of a manager in a company is very important because the existence of a manager is a driving force for his employees and is one of the keys to the success of a company.
+Employee performance is a stage of achievement as an employee's work achievement which is a measure of individual success in contributing to the company (Safrizal, et al., 2020).
 Therefore, in order for a company to compete in the market, management must make the most appropriate decisions by carrying out its management functions to the best of its ability.